-Family therapy: At Valley Behavioral Health System, we recognize how crucial the role of family involvement is in order for treatment to be successful.
+Family therapy: At Valley Behavioral Health System in Fort Smith, Arkansas, we recognize how crucial the role of family involvement is in order for rehab to be successful.
 During inpatient treatment, family therapy sessions occur at least once each week, more as needed.
 Family visitation time is made available twice per week during a patient’s stay, and family members are able to call their loved one at any time.

 Experiential therapy: In an attempt to incorporate all aspects of our patients’ well-being into their treatment process, we offer therapeutic recreational programs that assess, educate, and assist patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include: